minimal3dp/fdm-simulator/README.md

 macOS/Linux: source .venv/bin/activate

-Windows: .venv\Scripts\activate
+Windows (PowerShell): .venv\Scripts\Activate.ps1

 Install all Python dependencies from the pyproject.toml file:

-uv pip install .
+uv pip install -e .

+(This command installs pymoo for optimization, fastapi for the server, and scikit-learn/pandas for the models).

 Step 2: Place Raw Data

-Download all 5 raw datasets and place them inside the data/raw/ folder, ensuring their filenames match the project structure exactly.
+Place all 6 of your raw .csv data files into the data/raw/ folder, as shown in the project structure diagram.

-Step 3: Train Models & Run Server
+Step 3: Run the Application

-Run the unified training script.
-This script will automatically:

-Check for existing models.

-Train any models that are missing (this may take a few minutes the first time).

-Once all models are trained, it will automatically start the backend API server.
+This application is now a single-command process.

+While in your activated environment, run the main training script:

 python run_all_training.py

-Keep this terminal running.
-It is now serving your models at http://127.0.0.1:8000.

-Step 4: Use the Application
+What this script does:

+It will "smartly" check for all 6 ML models in the models/ folder.

+If any models are missing, it will automatically process the raw data and train them, saving the .joblib files.

+Once all models are verified, it will automatically launch the FastAPI server.

+You will see the output:

+All models checked/trained.
+Starting FastAPI server...
+INFO:     Uvicorn running on [http://127.0.0.1:8000](http://127.0.0.1:8000) (Press CTRL+C to quit)

+Do not close this terminal.
+The server is now running.

-Go to the project folder and double-click the fdm_simulator.html file to open it in your web browser.
+To use the app: Open the fdm_simulator.html file directly in your web browser (e.g., by double-clicking it).

-The application (running from a file://... address) will connect to your server (running at http://127.0.0.1:8000) and will be fully functional.

-Application Features (v5)
+Application Features (v6)

-1. Global Print Settings

-These inputs are used by all models to calculate cost and time:

-Filament Used (g): Get this value from your slicer's preview.

-Filament Cost ($/kg): The price you paid for a 1kg spool.

-2. "Simulator" Tab
+1. Simulator Tab

-This tab allows you to run "what-if" scenarios for five different engineering models.
+A "what-if" tool to see how parameters affect outcomes.
+It now contains 6 models:

-Kaggle Model: A general-purpose model for PLA/ABS predicting Tensile Strength, Roughness, and Elongation.
+Kaggle Model: Predicts Tensile Strength, Roughness, and Elongation.

+Warp Deformation (New): Predicts Warpage (mm) based on the Nazan et al. dataset.

+Dimensional Accuracy: Predicts % Variation in Length, Width, and Thickness.

+Fatigue Lifetime: Predicts how many Cycles a part can withstand.

-C3 Model: A specialized model for PLA predicting Tensile Strength and Elongation based on the (Wang et al.) dataset.
+C3 Model: Predicts Tensile Strength and Elongation.

-FEA Material Card: An advanced model for engineers based on the (Lee & Tucker) dataset.
-It predicts the full anisotropic material card (100+ properties) needed for professional FEA software.
+FEA Material Card: Predicts the full anisotropic material card for professional FEA software.

-Fatigue Lifetime Model: A durability model for PLA based on the (Azadi et al.) dataset.
-It predicts how many Cycles to Failure a part can withstand at a given stress level.

-Dimensional Accuracy Model (v5): A new model for PLA based on the (Deswal et al.) dataset.
-It predicts the % Variation in Length, Width, and Thickness, allowing you to optimize for dimensional precision.

-3. "Optimizer" Tab
+2. Optimizer Tab

-This is a powerful "v4" feature that runs a genetic algorithm (NSGA-II) on the backend to find the best possible settings for your goals.
+A "what's-best" tool to find the optimal settings for your goals.

-Select Model: Choose either the "Kaggle" or "Dimensional Accuracy" model (others are not yet supported).
+Select a model (e.g., "Kaggle", "Dimensional Accuracy", or "Warp Deformation").

-Define Objectives: Tell the app what you want to achieve (e.g., "Maximize: Tensile Strength" and "Minimize: Estimated Print Time").
+Select your objectives (e.g., "Minimize: Warpage (mm)" and "Minimize: Print Time").

-Define Constraints: Set hard limits (e.g., "Infill Density must be <= 50%").

-Run Optimization: The app runs thousands of simulations on the server and returns the Top 5 "best trade-off" solutions (the Pareto front) that balance your goals.
+The app runs a genetic algorithm (NSGA-II) to find the "Top 5" best trade-off solutions.

+3. Global Settings

+Filament Used (g): Enter the part weight from your slicer.

+Filament Cost ($/kg): Enter your spool cost.

+All simulation and optimization results will automatically include Estimated Cost and Estimated Print Time.